guilhermedjr/DJ/README.md

 :mortar_board: Graduated as a in Analysis and Development of Systems, at Etec Aristóteles Ferreira (2018 - 2020)

-:pencil: Currently I'm a software developmwent intern at <strong>BDS DataSolution.</strong>
+:pencil: Currently I'm a JR .NET Developer at <strong>Proxys Group.</strong>

 :fire: My stack: .NET and ReactJS